Understanding Encryption Modes of Operation

 What Are Encryption Modes of Operation?

-Block ciphers encrypt data in fixed-size blocks.
-However, most messages exceed this size.
-Modes of operation define how to apply the cipher repeatedly to encrypt or decrypt data of arbitrary length securely.
+Block ciphers process data in fixed-size blocks, but most messages exceed this size.
+Modes of operation define how to apply the cipher repeatedly to encrypt or decrypt data of arbitrary length while maintaining security.

 Key Principle: A secure encryption system requires both a strong permutation (the block cipher) and a robust mode of operation.

-A permutation is a reversible rearrangement of data (bits or bytes) where each input maps to a unique output.
+A permutation is a reversible rearrangement of data where each input maps to a unique output.
 In cryptography, permutations must be:

 - Deterministic: The same input always produces the same output.